hamoid/long-hugo-doc/README.md

 ## Destinations

-Hugo thinks that you organize your content with a purpose.
+Hugo believes that you organize your content with a purpose.
 The same structure that works to organize your source content is used to organize the rendered site.
 As displayed above, the organization of the source content will be mirrored in the destination.

 There are times when one would need more control over their content.
-In these cases there are a variety of things that can be specified in the front matter to determine the destination of a specific piece of content.
+In these cases, there are a variety of things that can be specified in the front matter to determine the destination of a specific piece of content.

 The following items are defined in order, latter items in the list will override earlier settings.